-which immediately completes the proof comparing with order \( n^{-1/2}h^{-(m+1)/2} \). \end{proof} \begin{proof}[Proof of~\Cref{thm:I_m}] Following the Theorems A.6 -- A.9 in~\citet[][]{hongAsymptoticDistributionTheory2005}, one can extend their theory to multivariate U-statistics with bounded \( m \).~\citet[]{hongAsymptoticDistributionTheory2005} discussed the pair variables \( Z_{jt}={(X_{t},X_{t-j})}^{\top} \) and \( j=o(n) \).
-Theorem A.6 constructs a new \( 2j \)-dependent process to show the dependent part of U-statistics is negligible, then they employed a martingale difference sequence in Theorem A.7 so that the U-statistics can be projected on it.
-Theorem A.7 implies that one can apply central limit theorem to martingale difference sequence according to \citet[][]{brownMartingaleCentralLimit1971}'s theorem if two conditions in Theorem A.9 are satisfied.
+\begin{proof}[Proof of~\Cref{thm:I_m}] Following the Theorems A.6 -- A.9 in~\citet[][]{hongAsymptoticDistributionTheory2005}, one can extend their theory to multivariate U-statistics with bounded \( m \).~\citet[]{hongAsymptoticDistributionTheory2005} discussed the pair variables \( Z_{jt}={(X_{t},X_{t-j})}^{\top} \) and \( j=o(n) \).
+Theorem A.6 constructs a new \( 2j \)-dependent process to show the dependent part of U-statistics is negligible.
+They employed a martingale difference sequence in Theorem A.7 so that the U-statistics can be projected on it.
+Theorem A.7 implies that one can apply the central limit theorem to the martingale difference sequence according to \citet[][]{brownMartingaleCentralLimit1971}'s theorem if two conditions in Theorem A.9 are satisfied.
 Finally, by Slusky's theorem, Brown's theorem and Theorems A.6 -- A.9, the central limit theorem of U-statistics is completed.
 Analogue to \citet[][]{hongAsymptoticDistributionTheory2005}'s idea but more tedious than that, for bounded \( m \),~\eqref{eq:I_m_clt} holds as well. \end{proof}